-Neurofeedback is where you directly train your brain so it learns to function more efficiently.
+Neurofeedback is where you directly train your brain, so it learns to function more efficiently.
 It works by looking at the brain from moment to moment in action and awarding the brain for changing its activity to a more appropriate pattern.
-This is a gradual learning process and it applies to any part of the brain that we can measure.
+Neurofeedback therapy is a gradual learning process, and it applies to any part of the brain that we can measure.

 Neurofeedback is training in self-regulation, which is a necessary part of a good-functioning brain.
 Self-regulation training allows the Central Nervous System- the Master System in the body- to function better.